Brussels Things To Do With Kids

 15. Royal Palace

-The King and Queen of Belgium have their official residence at the Royal Palace of Brussels, also referred to as the Palace of the Nation.
-The palace, a magnificent example of 19th-century architecture situated in the center of Brussels, is open to the public for tours for a portion of the year.
+The King and Queen of Belgium have their official residence at the Royal Palace of Brussels, also called the Palace of the Nation.
+The palace, a magnificent example of 19th-century architecture in the center of Brussels, is open to the public for tours for a portion of the year.

 Since the late 19th century, the Palais Royal has been the official house of the Belgian royal family.
 It has a long history.
-It was first built as a townhouse for a powerful aristocrat, but then the Belgian government bought it.
+It was first built as a townhouse for an influential aristocrat, but then the Belgian government bought it.
 Over the years, the palace has had many upgrades and additions.
 As a result, it is now a large and grand building.

 The palace is open for guided tours and has several staterooms, including the Throne Room, the Mirror Room, and the White Room.
 The palace also includes lovely gardens and a park accessible to the public in the summer.

 Only guided tours are available during the few months of the year when the palace is open for visitation, typically between July and September.
-Visitors can pre-book tickets, and because it is a popular attraction, it is advised to do so in advance.
+Visitors can pre-book tickets; because it is a popular attraction, it is advised to do so in advance.

-So, on your next trip to the city, make sure to stop by the Royal Palace of Brussels to see a peek at royal life and take in some stunning architecture.
+So, on your next trip to the city, stop by the Royal Palace of Brussels to see a peek at royal life and take in some stunning architecture.
 It’s a magnificent structure that is sure to dazzle!

 16. Brussels Aquarium